 The Moody College of Communication allows a maximum of 4 internship credit hours to count toward your degree, and you may only take one 3-hour internship course (per Moody College major).

 Students are strongly encouraged to meet with their academic advisor in order to best determine how these courses may fit into individual degree plans.

 The acceptability of your internship will be evaluated using the position description provided as part of your internship application.

 In order to take J 360F/160G, you must:

 - meet the course prerequisites

-- apply for permission to register for the course (see the sidebar on this webpage)
+- apply for permission to register for the course (see below)